 - The Inmates are Running the Asylum by Alan Cooper.
 This book takes a little bit of a hard line against software engineering, but establishes another baseline for UX as a profession.

 - User Experience Team of One by Leah Buley.
 This book prescribes a range of approaches that have big impact and take less time and fewer resources than the standard lineup of UX deliverables.

 - Inclusive Design for a Digital World by Regine M. Gilbert.
-This book is a great resource on inclusive design and how to build a product with the intention of making it as accessible to as many different users as possible.
+This book is a great resource on inclusive design and how to build a product with the intention of making it as accessible to as many users as possible.

-UX articles and resources you may want to check out
+UX articles and resources

 - 134: Chief Jobs Officer (The Critical Path) – if you want to explore a specific research technique related to “Jobs to be Done” thinking, this podcast episode provides a great overview